Unekwu001/theo_multitracks.com-dotNet/README.md

 -  **PLEASE NOTE** - There is no Need to change connection string.

   **API_using_EntityFramework**
--  To test API_using_Entity framework, please ensure to change connection string to your local.
-Change connection string within 'MyMultitrackDbContext' folder and app.settings.json file.
-YOu would also need to install EntityframeworkCore,EntityFrameworkTools,EntityFrameworkSqlServer from NuGet Pakage Manager.
+-  To test API_using_Entity framework, change to startup project and run.
 -  Please Note that Entities were automatically generated using Scaffold command : "Scaffold-DbContext 'YourConnectionString' Microsoft.EntityFrameworkCore.SqlServer -OutputDir Entities".

 **API_using_ADO.NET**
--  To test API_using_ADO.NET, select as startup project, change the connection string at WebConfig, and run project.
+-  To test API_using_ADO.NET, select as startup project and run project.